historyoftffc'scolours

 James Ryan sponsored another excellent kit for the First Team for season 2018/19, made by Pendle Sportswear.
 The shirts, in an attractive yellow and red retro design, carried the Club's 50 Years crest, embroidered on the front, with red shorts and red socks.
 Season 2020/21, blighted by the ongoing Covid-19 pandemic, saw the Club eliminate kit washing as health and safety protocol.
 It was decided to supply shirts for all players across the Club and 60 were purchased from ProsoccerUK, generously sponsored by James Ryan of Ellis & Co once again.
 The shirts were the same as the previous red/yellow striped design bought for season 2017/18.
 Players were instructed to purchase their own red shorts and socks from Sports Direct.

 Returning to kit washing rotas for season 2021/22, two new excellent playing kits were sponsored by Hamptons via Grant Bates (First Team) and Fantasy Five via Jacob Kalms (Second Team, newly reformed after an absence of three years).
-These strikingly vibrant kits were predominantly all-navy with red and yellow stripes on one side.
+These strikingly vibrant kits were predominantly all-navy with red and yellow stripes on one side, manufactured by EV2 Sportswear.
 A fourth complimentary colour – cyan – was introduced on the collars and shorts trim.

 Whilst long-existing professional teams wear their familiar colours season after season, Temple Fortune's identity continues to be predominantly yellow and red, with navy added as a vibrant complementary colour – a proud tradition which has existed for the majority of the Club's many seasons in Maccabi football.